emoryhubbard/autocode-native/README.md

+# Autocode Client

+The Autocode Client is the Node successor to the Autocode Native application.
+Autocode Native was refactored from Rust to TypeScript to allow for more rapid prototyping in this stage of development.

 # Autocode Native

 Autocode Native is a Rust-based application developed to run natively on Ubuntu.
 It is designed to improve upon the [Autocode Classic](https://github.com/emoryhubbard/Autocode?tab=readme-ov-file#autocode-classic) web app by helping React developers automate adding features to their apps, with the goal of leveraging task decomposition and a task management algorithm to create incremental, tested changes before moving on to the next step of the job.